patrick-sharp/waypoint.nvim/README.md

 [ ] take indentation into account when padding rows so they all have the same number of spaces [ ] find out how nvim tree seems to dynamically adjust the brightness of the cursorline (NvimTreeCursorLine) keybinds
-[ ] add keybind to swap waypoint and all its subindented waypoints [ ] add ability to move to next waypoint at the same indentation level [ ] add ability to move to previous waypoint at one fewer indentation [ ] add ability to move to previous waypoint at no indentation bugs
+[x] add ability to move to next waypoint at the same indentation level [x] add ability to move to previous waypoint at one fewer indentation [x] add ability to move to previous waypoint at no indentation bugs
-[ ] fix bugs around closing buffers with waypoints in them [ ] handle the case where the file doesn't exist when opening
+[x] handle the case where the file doesn't exist when opening
     if the file doesn't exist, just show a message next to the waypoint that it doesn't exist, and don't allow the user to go to it.
-[ ] handle the case where the file gets renamed while open
+[ ] fix bugs around closing buffers with waypoints in them [ ] handle the case where the file gets renamed while open
     do this by associating waypoints with a buffer number when loaded into state, and a file name when persisted to json [ ] handle the case where the extmark gets deleted